-Those large-scale projects changed the face of the history and mankind forever.
+Those large-scale projects changed the face of history and mankind forever.
 However, as time went by, business owners and entrepreneurs found it hard to keep up with the fast pace of technological development and ever-increasing demands of the market.

 Business leaders realized that they needed a system that will help them manage large-scale projects.
 They needed a well-structured methodology that would help them bridge gaps and ensure a consistent work pattern.

 As a result, traditional project management was developed.
-Its ultimate goal was to make sure all the tasks are carried out in predetermined orderly sequence.
+Its ultimate goal was to make sure all the tasks are carried out in a predetermined orderly sequence.

-Gantt chart is the most important technique in the traditional project management.
-Its creator was Henry Gantt, which is why he’s considered the father of traditional project management.
+Gantt chart is the most important technique in traditional project management.
+Its creator was Henry Gantt, which is why he's considered the father of traditional project management.

 Gantt chart gives you a simple overview of a project.
-It is one of the most useful ways of presenting tasks and activities of the project on a timeline.
+It is one of the most useful ways of presenting the tasks and activities of the project on a timeline.

-Left part of the Gantt chart shows the project activities and the top shows the time scale.
+The left part of the Gantt chart shows the project activities and the top shows the time scale.
 Each activity is presented with a bar.
 A bar’s position tells us about the beginning, duration, and end of the activity.

 By looking at a Gantt chart, we can learn:

-- What the project tasks are
+- What project tasks are

 - Who is working on each task